robinrendle/robinrendle.com/_projects/endsleigh.markdown

 heroImageClass: no-shadow
 role: Front-end development
-results: 40% increase in conversion rates for key products and a 15% drop in the number of calls to their customer service centre
+results: 40% increase in conversion rates for key products and a 15% drop in the number of calls to their customer service center
 extract: 'Endsleigh is a student insurance provider in the <abbr>UK</abbr> and I worked with them to develop a framework capable of supporting their vast array of products and services, focusing specifically on object-oriented <abbr>CSS</abbr> and web